 Bill’s current research employs classical, molecular, genomic, and metagenomic approaches to study (1) interactions between the host microbiome and immune system, (2) forest soil microbial ecology, and (3) bacterial metabolism of lignocellulose and steroids.
 He was awarded the UBC Killam Research Prize and the Canadian Society of Microbiologists Murray Award for career achievement.
 He was elected to both The American Academy of Microbiology and the Board of Directors of the International Society for Microbial Ecology.
 Pseudomonas mohnii was named in recognition of his pioneering contributions.

-Bill has over 130 peer-reviewed publications and has led or co-led several interdisciplinary collaborative research projects.
+Bill has over 135 peer-reviewed publications and has led or co-led several interdisciplinary collaborative research projects.
 He served on the Editorial Boards of Applied & Environmental Microbiology and Microbial Ecology and on advisory boards for several major research initiatives.
-Currently, he chairs the Advisory Board to the Microbiomes in Transition (MinT) program at the Department of Energy’s Pacific Northwest National Laboratory (PNNL).
+Currently, he serves on the Earth and Biological Sciences Directorate Advisory Committee at the U.S. Department of Energy’s Pacific Northwest National Laboratory.

 Cait A, Hughes MR, Antignano F, Cait J, Dimitriu PA, Maas KR, Reynolds LA, Hacker L, Mohr J, Finlay BB, Zaph C, McNagny KM, Mohn WW.
 2017.
 Microbiome-driven allergic lung inflammation is ameliorated by short chain fatty acids.
-Mucosal Immunology, advance on line doi: 10.1038/mi.2017.75
+Mucosal Immunology, 11:785–795.

 Wilhelm RC, Singh R, Eltis LD, Mohn WW.
+2019.
 Bacterial contributions to delignification and lignocellulose degradation in forest soils with metagenomic and quantitative stable isotope probing.
-ISME J. 2018 (in press).
+ISME J, 13:413–429.